 As for the programming, you should start by familiarizing yourself with the 2 main chips used in this project, the DS1302 and the DS1620.
 A great way to learn about interfacing these chips to the BS2 is through Parallax’s StampWorks kit.
 If you cannot afford the whole kit or you have much of what’s in it, then I’d still recommend downloading the StampWorks Manual, just for the sheer amount of information it contains.
 It covers a lot!

-With the DS1302 keeping track of the time, and the DS1620 set to keep checking the temperature, all I need to do is read each device and decide what to do based on this information.
+With the DS1302 keeping track of the time and the DS1620 set to keep checking the temperature, all I need to do is read each device and decide what to do based on this information.
 Obviously the main thing I want to do is turn on the furnace when it gets colder than I have the temperature set to.
 But the other function will be to have preset programs that can set the temperature to different levels automatically.
 I have mulled over several ways to do this, and in the end I have decided to hard-code the the event into a subroutine called, Get_Program.

 The only thing left to do at this point is make a few code updates, as well as find a suitable enclosure.
 Note that I could have shared some of the I/O pins on the DS1302 and DS1620 since they’re both SPI devices, however I had plenty of free I/O pins and no need to do so in this project.
 In later projects I will start doing this by default.
+I also failed to define the button inputs as pin declarations at the beginning of the code.
+As this was one of my first BASIC Stamp 2 projects, I hadn’t yet polished my coding style yet on this platform.

 This project never made it into a final enclosure since I moved to CA and no longer needed it.
 However the prototype did work at my computer shop for two weeks of testing.
 I am providing the code as it was left when I last used it.
 There were actually two programs at that time.
 One was downloaded and used to set the time.
 Once the time was set the main program was downloaded.
-Kind of strange but I never completed to routines to set the date/time from within the main program.
+Kind of strange but I never completed to routines to set the date / time from within the main program.

 Besides multiple daily temperature settings that could be scheduled (limited only by program memory) I also included a schedule for the backlight on the LCD display.
 It only comes on at night and is off during the day.
-I was going to add a feature (using a CdS photocell) so that if it was supposed to be on by schedule and light was sufficient it would turn off, but decided against it (no time).
+I was going to add a feature (using a CdS photocell) so that if it was supposed to be on by schedule and light was sufficient it would turn off, but decided against it (ran out of time).

 Digital Thermostat by Chris Savage – Savage///Circuits is licensed under a Creative Commons Attribution 3.0 Unported License.